ZuuuSSzz/AnalyticsZphisher/README.md

          - get_data.php (to store form input in a file or database)

-3. Replace zphisher.sh
+4. Replace zphisher.sh

-Replace the original zphisher.sh with the updated version from this repo.
+   - Replace the original zphisher.sh with the updated version from this repo.

-This version is modified to:
+   - This version is modified to:

          Load the custom auth/ folder

          Properly direct captured form data to get_data.php

-🎯 Project Goal
+## 🎯 Project Goal

-Simulate phishing in a controlled environment
+- Simulate phishing in a controlled environment

-Capture test data such as usernames and passwords
+- Capture test data such as usernames and passwords

-Use the captured data to build a dashboard for:
+- Use the captured data to build a dashboard for:

-Credential pattern analysis
+- Credential pattern analysis

-Timestamp logging
+   - Timestamp logging

-Source IP tracking (optional)
+   - Source IP tracking (optional)

-User behavior study (mock only)
+   - User behavior study (mock only)

-📈 Future Plans
-Integrate visual analytics dashboard (e.g. using PHP/JS/Chart.js)

-Add honeypot logging features

-Create real-time threat alerting system (for educational red team labs)

-📌 Important Notice
-This is not intended for real-world deployment.

-It is meant for student research, awareness campaigns, and CTF learning environments.

-✅ Always use responsibly.
-❌ Never use against real users without permission.

-🙏 Credits
+## 🙏 Credits

 htr-tech/zphisher – Base tool used for simulation.
 Custom modifications by ZuuuSSzz.